LordRusk/Documents/quotes.md

 - "Economic control is not merely control of a sector of human life which can be separated from the rest; it is the control of the means for all our ends.
 And whoever has sole control of the means must also determine which ends are to be served, which values are to be rates higher and which lower, in short, what men should believe and strive for." - F.A.
 Hayek

-- "There is no such thing as society.
-There are individual men and women." - Margaret Thatcher

 - "Extremism in the defense of liberty is no vice… moderation in pursuit of justice is no virtue." - Karl Hess, as Barry Goldwater’s head speechwriter

 - "Liberty is the breath of progress." - Robert Ingersoll